 Again, Thanks & Thanks to all!

-#22 Updated by png over 3 years ago
+#22 Updated by png about 5 years ago

 I took some time today to go through the Bay Trail tablets I own to confirm which of them can cold-boot from USB: